jthieffry/asaca-notes/Advanced EC2.md

  - ...or auto placed.
  - Great for topology aware apps.
 Ex: HDFS, HBase, Cassandra.
  - Contain the impact of failure to part of an application.

+## EC2 Dedicated Hosts

+* It's an host dedicated to you.
+* Must choose a specific family. ex: a1, c5, m5
+* No instance charge as you pay for the host.
+* Ondemand and reserved optiond available.
+* Host hardwarr has specific physical socket and core.
+Important for capacity and software licensing.
+* "Legacy" family type host only allows you to schedule one instance size only.
+* "Modern" family type allows you to mix and match instance size for greater flexibility.
+* AMI limits: rhel, suse, windows ami arent supported.
+* Amazon RDS instances arent supported.
+* Placement groups are not supported.
+* Hosts can be shared with other accounts via the RAM service.